-Women are more likely to experience shortness of breath and the smothering sensation that is a typical symptom of panic.
+Women are more likely to experience shortness of breath and the smothering sensation typical of panic.
 They are also more likely to feel ill.

-Men reported feeling more pain in their stomach and experienced sweating more than women in some studies.
+In some studies, men reported feeling more pain in their stomachs and experienced sweating more than women.

-This is not to say that men do not experience the breathing difficulties and that women not to experience increased perspiration during panic attacks.
-Both men and women, can, and indeed do, experience both.
+This is not to say that men do not experience breathing difficulties, and women do not experience increased perspiration during panic attacks.
+Both men and women can, and indeed do, experience both.

 If you have already had your anxiety diagnosed, you might be offered the following treatments.

-If you attended your doctor, you could be offered medication or referred to someone like me ( a psychologist) for talking therapy, but a stepped care approach to anxiety treatment could be implemented.
+If you attended your doctor, you could be offered medication or referred to someone like me ( a psychologist) for talking therapy.
+A stepped-care approach to anxiety treatment could be implemented.

-This can include general self-help material such as books and use of guided self-help materials such as CCBT; Computerised Cognitive Behavioural Therapy.
-I have been working in psychology for almost 20 years and specialise in anxiety and find that self-help is enough for most people.
+This can include general self-help material such as books and guided self-help materials such as CCBT; Computerised Cognitive Behavioural Therapy.
+I have worked in psychology for almost 20 years, specialising in anxiety and finding that self-help is enough for most people.